LENS-TUGraz/APEX/Results/Evaluation_Results/RPL/Readme.md

+Each subfolder is named after the NTS approaches used during the evaluation.

 ## NTS Approaches

 - **EI (Expected Improvement)**: Maximizes the expected improvement, focusing on areas of the parameter space that could yield significant improvements in the objective.